UV and IR Zeros of Gauge Theories at The Four Loop Order and Beyond: Conformal Window

 \subsection{All-orders beta function comparison}

 We have recently demonstrated the existence of a scheme in which the all-orders beta function is \cite{Pica:2010mt}:

 with

-The {\it scheme independent} analytical expression of the anomalous dimension of the mass at the IR positive zero is\footnote{The same anomalous dimension was introduced in \cite{Antipin:2009dz} motivated by the AdS/QCD correspondence.}:
+The {\it scheme independent} analytical expression of the anomalous dimension of the mass at the IR positive zero is\footnote{The same anomalous dimension was guessed in \cite{Antipin:2009dz}.}:

 We plot, for reference, in Figs.~\ref{4loop-PD}, \ref{SO-4loop-PD}, \ref{SP-4loop-PD} the lines corresponding to this anomalous dimension equal to unity.
 These are the solid thick curves for the different representations.
 These lines could be viewed as the lower boundary of the conformal window if it is marked by the anomalous dimension to be unity.
-The size of these regions are consistent with the ones derived via gauge dualities in \cite{Sannino:2009qc,Sannino:2009me}.
-Gauge duals have also been employed in \cite{Sannino:2010fh,DiChiara:2010xb} to compute important physical correlators such as the {\it conformal} S parameter \cite{Sannino:2010ca}.
+This value is also near to what seems to be consistent via gauge dualities \cite{Sannino:2009qc,Sannino:2009me} where the value of the anomalous dimension computed via \cite{Ryttov:2007cx} is corrected has shown in \cite{Pica:2010mt}.
+Important applications of duality to compute physical correlators such as the {\it conformal} S parameter \cite{Sannino:2010ca} has been proposed in \cite{Sannino:2010fh,DiChiara:2010xb}.